wootar/singleprogram/README.md

-dwm - dynamic window manager
+singleprogram - dwm for single program/app usage
 ============================
-dwm is an extremely fast, small, and dynamic window manager for X.
+singleprogram is an extremely fast, small, and dynamic window manager for single program usage.

 Requirements